vsajip/sarge/docs/tutorial.rst

 nothing to do with ``sarge`` -- there are no guarantees with just plain Bash, either.

-On Posix, :mod:`subprocess` uses :func:`os.fork` to create the child process, and you may see dire warnings on the Internet about mixing threads, processes and ``fork()``.
+On POSIX, :mod:`subprocess` uses :func:`os.fork` to create the child process, and you may see dire warnings on the Internet about mixing threads, processes and ``fork()``.
 It *is* a heady mix, to be sure: you need to understand what's going on in order to avoid nasty surprises.
 If you run into any such, it may be